 Social media users went wild when the rapper hinted on Twitter that the song may be removed.
 In a series of tweets on Tuesday, he pleaded with followers to “stream call me by your name hard today because it may no longer be available tomorrow (today) and there’s nothing I can really do about it.”

 Columbia Records also tweeted “Thanks for all your comments regarding @LilNasX ‘Montero (Call Me By Your Name), it’s unfortunately out of our control but we are doing everything possible to keep the song up on streaming services.
-We will keep you up to date as we hear more.
+We will keep you up Canadian Pharmacy is another fine company at the shop that has a long time history of providing our bodies with the supplements we need generic cialis india.
+We are aimed at supplying customers all over the world with medications of high quality at lowest prices thus helping to save their money and time. to date as we hear more.
 Thank you for understanding.“